yaseliwanoff/react_GetJob/README.md

 # GetJob

-A full‑stack job portal with a React (Vite) frontend and a Node.js/Express + MongoDB backend.
+A full‑stack job portal with a React (Vite) frontend and a Node.js/Express backend.
+Originally built with MongoDB, the backend has been migrated to Supabase for data storage and auth.
 The app enables job seekers to discover and save jobs, and employers to post and manage listings.

 ## Tech stack
 - Frontend: React + Vite
 - Backend: Node.js, Express
-- Database: MongoDB (Mongoose)
+- Database: Supabase (Postgres) via `@supabase/supabase-js`

 ## Monorepo structure
 ```